 - Cabbage & Cauliflower—late July through first frost

 - Tomatoes—early August through early November (u-pick and pre-picked)

 - Cantaloupe—mid-August through late September

 - Winter Squash—early September into December

 - Pumpkins & Gourds—mid-September into December (u-pick and pre-picked)

-- Fall Decorations (Corn Stalks, Indian Corn, Broom Corn, Straw Bales, etc.—early September through Dec.
-23, 2016.
+- Fall Decorations (Corn Stalks, Indian Corn, Broom Corn, Straw Bales, etc.—early September into December

 Unlike supermarket produce which probably has been picked prematurely and then transported for days, ours is picked at its prime and available to you that same day.
 The freshest fruits and vegetables are the tastiest and most nutritious.
-That’s what farm markets are all about!
+That’s what farmers markets are all about!

 Stade’s Farm Market Cookbook

 While you’re getting your fresh produce, why not pick up a copy of our own cookbook?
 The recipes were written by our market manager, Gayle Stade, using our farm-fresh vegetables.
 The cookbook is available at our farm markets for $6.